10 Good Website Layout Ideas for 2026 (with Examples)

 8. Hero Layout

 The hero layout is named after hero images, those large images with text overlays that dominate the homepages on so many websites.
-Apple makes good use of the classic hero image.
+Apple continues to make excellent use of the classic hero image approach.

 Pixave for MacOS takes the hero layout even further by having it dominate its homepage design.

-What makes hero images so prevalent is that they allow you to layout your value proposition in an impactful way right at the entry point of your website.
+What makes hero images so prevalent is that they allow you to lay out your value proposition in an impactful way right at the entry point of your website.
+Full-page headers create an immediate visual impact and remain one of the most prominent features in modern web design.

 If you need to clearly explain what you offer on your homepage or landing page in a way that will grab attention, then a hero image could well be the way to go.
 However, that is probably the extent of their use.